-Q. What if I cheat in an exam?

-A. If you cheat in an exam (this includes writing on your hand, arms, legs etc, bringing anything into the exam room like mobile phone, notes, book etc) you will receive zero for the complete exam.
+- Q. What if I cheat in an examination? - A. If you cheat in an examination(this includes writing on your hand, arms, legs etc, bringing anything into the examination room like mobile phone, notes, book etc) you will receive zero for the complete exam.